Fluctuations for matrix-valued Gaussian processes: Introduction

 Finally, we would like to mention some additional developments related to the fluctuations of other random matrix ensembles.
 For instance, we mention the work of Guionnet \cite{guionnet2002large}, where among other things, a central limit theorem for Gaussian band matrix models is obtained.
 This result was later extended by Anderson and Zeitouni \cite{anderson2006clt} to the more general case of band matrix models whose on-or-above diagonal entries are independent but neither necessarily identically distributed nor necessarily all with the same variance.
 The approach used in \cite{anderson2006clt} was based on combinatorial enumeration, generating functions and concentration inequalities.
-Another related topic is the one introduced by Diaconis and Evans \cite{diaconis2001linear}, and further developed by Diaconis and Shahshahani in \cite{diaconis1994eigenvalues}, which consists on the study of fluctuations of orthogonal, unitary and symplectic Haar matrices.
+Another related topic is the one introduced by Diaconis and Shahshahani \cite{diaconis1994eigenvalues}, and further developed by Diaconis and Evans \cite{diaconis2001linear}, which consists on the study of fluctuations of orthogonal, unitary and symplectic Haar matrices.
 The main tool that was used for solving this problem is the method of moments, but the computations are more complicated in comparison to the GOE and GUE case due to the lack of independence between the matrix entries.
+The study of the fluctuations of unitary matrices was further developed by L\'{e}vy and Ma\"{i}da \cite{levy2010central}.
+Specifically, the fluctuations of a Brownian motion on the unitary group were studied using tools from stochastic calculus, similar to those used by Cabanal-Duvillard in \cite{cabanal2001fluctuations}, and tools from second-order free probability introduced by Mingo, \'{S}niady and Speicher in \cite{mingo2007second}.
+More recently, C\'{e}bron and Kemp \cite{cebron2014fluctuations} took a geometric approach to study the fluctuations of a family of diffusion processes on the general linear group which includes both the standard and unitary Brownian motions as special cases.
 We would also like to mention the paper of Bai and Silverstein \cite{bai2004clt} which is devoted to the study of the fluctuations of sample covariance matrices, as well as the paper of Diaz et al.~\cite{diaz2017global}, where a central limit theorem for block Gaussian matrices is derived by means of a combinatorial analysis of the second-order Cauchy transform.
 Last but not least, we mention the work of Unterberger in \cite{unterberger2018global}, which is closely related to \cite{israelsson2001asymptotic} and \cite{bender2008global}, and deals with the problem of determining the asymptotic law of a suitable renormalization of the empirical distribution process of a generalized Dyson Brownian motion.
 As in \cite{israelsson2001asymptotic} and \cite{bender2008global}, it is proved in \cite{unterberger2018global} that the aforementioned renormalization converges to a distribution-valued Gaussian process, although an explicit expression for the covariance of the limiting Gaussian distribution was not provided.